chocolatey/docs/input/en-us/security.md

 1. Checksums of included binaries are shown on the community package page to allow for folks to perform independent verification.
 The community has moved to adding an additional VERIFICATION.txt file for verifying the binaries.

 ### Rigorous Moderation Process for Community Packages
 In October 2014, the community repository had moderation turned on.
-All community packages (every version of a package) go through a [[rigorous moderation process|Moderation]] prior to any public consumption:
+All community packages (every version of a package) go through a [rigorous moderation process](./general/moderation) prior to any public consumption:

  * All package versions are run through an [automated validation process](https://github.com/chocolatey/package-validator/wiki) to determine quality.
  * All package versions are run through an [automated verification process](https://github.com/chocolatey/package-verifier/wiki) to determine if they work correctly (install, etc).
  * All packages versions are run through VirusTotal to determine if there are any flagging items.
 This includes downloading and unpacking any external resources (See the results on a package page in the Virus section - https://chocolatey.org/packages/chocolatey#virus as an example). **NOTE:** Only en-US installers are tested by default via Chocolatey's Package Scanner.
- * A human [[reviews every package version|Moderation#reviewer--moderator-process]] that is not a [[trusted package|ChocolateyFAQs#what-is-a-trusted-package]].
+ * A human [reviews every package version](./general/moderation#reviewer--moderator-process) that is not a [trusted package](./general/faqs#what-is-a-trusted-package).
 This process verifies that packages are pulling from official distro sources or checksumming items versus the official distros and checking over scripts for malicious behavior.
  * We don't require cryptographically signing packages yet, that is a future enhancement
  * Checksumming is a requirement for non-secure scenarios, but is not yet a requirement in some scenarios, so keep reading the next section.